 8.5 Domain (subgroup) analysis

-Example 8.1 (continued): Repeat the creation of a Table 1 and the linear regression from Example 8.1 among females age 45 years and older.
+Example 8.1 (continued): Repeat the creation of a Table 1 of descriptive statistics and the linear regression from Example 8.1 among females age 45 years and older.
 Due to the inclusion criteria, gender must be removed from the analysis since it no longer varies between individuals.

 Previously, we used subset() to specify a domain with no missing values and positive weights.
 Here, we add additional conditions to limit to females age 45 years and older.